Jenifer Rajkumar: Career

 Rajkumar previously practiced law as an attorney and worked as an adjunct professor of political science at CUNY's Lehman College in the Bronx.
 In 2014, Rajkumar was accused of engaging in "gross plagiarism" by Newman Ferrara LLP in a tenant's rights case, but the motion for disqualification was withdrawn after an agreement between the firm and Sanford Heisler, where Rajkumar served as of counsel.

 On February 6, 2017, Governor Andrew Cuomo appointed Rajkumar as the Director of Immigration Affairs and Special Counsel for the New York Department of State.

 In 2020, Rajkumar became the first Indian-American woman ever elected to the New York State Legislature as a member of the New York State Assembly from the 38th district, representing the Queens neighborhoods of Glendale, Ozone Park, Richmond Hill, Ridgewood, and Woodhaven.

 In December 2021, mayor-elect Eric Adams appointed Rajkumar as a senior advisor on his transition team.

 New York State Assembly tenure

 Rajkumar led and won passage of her bill establishing Diwali as a school holiday in New York City Public Schools.
 Rajkumar also authored and passed the SMOKEOUT Act, shutting down illegal smokeshops proliferating around New York.

 In her first term, Rajkumar passed a legislative package for domestic workers, securing them the full protections of the state human rights law, and expanding their paid family leave benefits.
-Governor Hochul signed Rajkumar's legislative package into law in December 2021.
+Governor Kathy Hochul signed Rajkumar's legislative package into law in December 2021.
 Rajkumar also passed a bill expanding benefits for victims of crime, which the Governor signed into law in June 2022.

 Rajkumar was appointed by the Speaker of the Assembly as the Chair of the Subcommittee on Diversity in Law.
 She also serves on the following Assembly Committees: Judiciary, Veterans' Affairs, Committee on Aging, Consumer Affairs, and Small Business.